Political Corruption in a World in Transition

 14. Corruption and Corruption Talk: A Cautionary Note, Robert Boatright (Clark University).

 Jonathan Mendilow is professor of political science and global studies at Rider University in Laurenceville, New Jersey.
-He serves as the current chair of the IPSA research committee ‘Political Finance and Political Corruption’.
+He serves as the current chair of the IPSA Research Committee on ‘Political Finance and Political Corruption’.
 He has published extensively on political finance, party competition, Middle Eastern politics and modern political theory.

-Eric Phélippeau is professor of political science at Paris Nanterre University, member of the Institute for Political Social Sciences (ISP, UMR 7220 CNRS) and the IPSA research committee ‘Political Finance and Political Corruption’.
+Eric Phélippeau is professor of political science at Paris Nanterre University, member of the Institute for Political Social Sciences (ISP, UMR 7220 CNRS) and the IPSA Research Committee on ‘Political Finance and Political Corruption’.
 His research focuses on political finance and political corruption, ethics regulations in politics, and political professionalization.

 Corruption, legal corruption, perceptions of corruption, abuse of power, patrimonialism, favouritism, patronage, access to power, bribery, state capture, lobbying, conflict of interest, clientelism, policies of influence, symbolic crusades, anticorruption policies, democracy, governance, state capacity, quality of government, legal code, social trust